Troubleshooting Volkswagen Transmission Problems

 Method 1

-2. Immediately press the gas pedal to the floor and keep it pressed for twenty seconds.
+- Immediately press the gas pedal to the floor and hold it for 20 seconds.

-4. Turn the ignition off, and back on, and immediately start the engine.
+- Turn the ignition off and back on, and immediately start the engine.

 Method 2

-2. Turn ignition on the ignition but do not start the car.
+- Turn the ignition on, but do not start the car.

-6. While still holding the gas pedal down, move back to Park.
+- While keeping the gas pedal down, move the shifter to Park.

 Method 3

 Trying all three methods does not cause any problems.
-The goal is to make the transmission reset (forget your driving habits) and reset the gear shifts to factory settings.
+The goal is to reset the transmission (forget your driving habits) and restore the gear shifts to factory settings.
 Volkswagen’s automatic transmission can also be reset with a Transmission Scanner such as VAG-COM.
 This procedure does not work on all models.
 It will not cause any problems.

-It will only reset the shift range on applicable models and bring it back to normal.
+It will reset the shift range only on applicable models and restore it to normal.
 If your VW transmission is not shifting, shifts late, or slips, resetting the transmission adaptation will not fix the problem.
 After resetting the VW transmission, take the vehicle for a test drive.
 Check the transmission fluid level if you still have problems with your VW transmission.

 How to Check Volkswagen Transmission Fluid Level